Goreti Venkanna

-Goreti Venkataiah (born 4 April 1965), better known as Goreti Venkanna, is an Indian poet and singer known for his works in Telugu literature.
+Gorati Venkataiah (born 4 April 1965), better known as Goreti Venkanna, is an Indian poet and singer known for his works in Telugu literature.
 He became popular after his song "Palle Kanneru Peduthundo" in the film Kubusam.
 He also acted as a judge for the folk song program Rela Re Rela on Star Maa.
 In November 2020, Goreti was nominated as a Member of Legislative Council (MLC) in Telangana.
 In 2021, he won the Sahitya Akademi Award in poetry category for his work Vallanki Taalam.

+He was awarded with a cash award of ₹1 crore at Telangana Formation Day celebrations in Parade Grounds, Secunderabad on 2 June 2025 for his contributions to the Telangana movement.

 Early life

 Goreti Venkataiah was born on 4 April 1965 in Gowraram village of present-day Nagarkurnool district in Telangana, India to Goreti Narasiah and Eeramam.
 Most of his childhood was spent in singing the native folk songs describing the lives of peasants and the farmers of Telangana.
 He is one of the famous singers and lyricists from Telangana.

 Goreti completed his postgraduate in MA and worked in Government services.
 He is married to Anasuya.